ansys/pyensight/doc/source/calc_functions.rst

 Computes a vector variable formed from scalar variables.

-First scalar becomes the X component of the vector, second scalar becomes the Y component, and the third scalar becomes the Z component.
+- The first scalar becomes the X component of the vector.
+- The second scalar becomes the Y component of the vector.
+- The third scalar becomes the Z component of the vector.

 A zero can be specified for some of the scalars, creating a 2D or 1D vector field.

 .. note::

-    A quick way to make a vector, is to select the parts that you wish to use and then select three scalars, *scalar_x*, *scalar_y*, and *scalar_z* in the variable list and then right click and choose *Make Vector* in the pull-down and in the side choose whether to use all (or all available, if you have measured) parts or your currently selected parts (if you have parts selected) to calculate the vector.
-A vector variable will be calculated and named hopefully adequately using the scalar names.
+    To quickly make a vector, you can select the parts that you want to use, select three scalars, *scalar_x*, *scalar_y*, and *scalar_z*, in the variable list, and right-click and choose ***Make Vector** in the pull-down.
-    If the order of the variables or the name of the vector cannot be definitively determined, then a GUI will pop up with the proposed components in a pull-down and a proposed name for the created vector variable.
+    In the side, choose whether to use all (or all available, if you have measured) parts or your currently selected parts (if you have parts selected) to calculate the vector.
+A vector variable is calculated and named using the scalar names (which should beadequate).
+If the order of the variables or the name of the vector cannot be definitively determined, then a GUI pops up with the proposed components in a pull-down and a proposed name for the created vector variable.

 .. _MassedParticle: